heinrich5991/libtw2/doc/map.md

         item_data:
             [3] UUID of the uuid item type that this item represents

-The twelve bytes of the uuid are laid out in order in the `item_data`.
+- the twelve bytes of the uuid are laid out in order in the `item_data`.

-Let's suppose we are looking for the auto mapper items.
-What we will do is:
+- steps to find an uuid item type:
     1. get the UUID item type
     2. scan through its items
-3. when an item has the correct uuid, copy the `type_id` from the `id` field
+    3. when an item has the correct uuid in its `item_data`, copy the `type_id` from the `id` field
     4. find the item type with the `type_id` that we just found out

 Map Item Types
 ==============